Seagate/cortx/doc/S3ServerQuickStart.md

 Getting the main S3Server code on your system is straightforward.
 1. `$ cd path/to/your/dev/directory`
 2. `$ export GID=<your_seagate_GID>` # this will make subsequent steps easy to copy-paste :)
-3. `$ git clone "git clone git@github.com:Seagate/s3server.git" -b innersource` ( It has been assumed that `git` is preinstalled.
+3. `$ git clone git@github.com:Seagate/cortx-s3server.git -b innersource` ( It has been assumed that `git` is preinstalled.
 If not then follow git installation specific steps .Recommended git version is 2.x.x .
 Check your git version using `$ git --version` command.)
 4. `$ cd s3server`
 5. `$ git submodule update --init --recursive && git status`